roweyerboat/dsc-postgrad-reviewing-presentation-content-exercises/README.md

 ### Question 1: If the target audience is meant to be [ (home seller trying to estimate how to price their home/home buyer looking to buy a home they can make a few improvements to and flip for more...)  ], what information included in the presentation is not aligned to that audience?

-A. example info from slide...
+A. example info from slide... <br>
-B. example info from slide...
+B. example info from slide... <br>
-C. example info from slide...
+C. example info from slide... <br>
-D. example info from slide...
+D. example info from slide... <br>

 ### Question 2: Assuming the target audience is [filled in], how would you answer the audience persona questions?